 The use of pronouns and other functional words may provide a clue about our social status, our tendency to tell the truth, or how well we perform in academics.
 However in many circles today the desired characteristic is “emotional intelligence.” … Continue reading

-We may assume that people who are egotistical talk about themselves the vast majority of the time.
-But if you really want to find out how people view their own status, you need to pay attention to pronouns that they use. … Continue reading
+People assume that others who often talk about themselves are egotistical.
+But, if you really want to find out how people view their own status, pay attention to pronouns that they use.
+There is a reason that kings, queens and various … Continue reading

 Our eyes may deceive us.
 Two witnesses of the same event rarely, relate tell the same story.
 On a smaller scale, we often misread words.
 If two words have a similar spelling, we may read the one that we think … Continue reading

 The idea of the left brain being logical while the right is creative has been disproved in studies which show that during creative activity people are more likely use both half of their brains.
 According to Dr. Jeff Anderson, director … Continue reading

 High self awareness may not be a pleasant characteristic to have.
 There are other names given to this trait, such as private self-consciousness.
 Stephen Franzoi of the University of California at Davis has studied the effects of private self-consciousness and found … Continue reading

 After centuries of philosophers, and in more recent times psychologists, coming up their own set of personality factors a symposium in the 1980s settled on what are called the “big five” which are commonly found in most summaries of personality traits.
 Four of the … Continue reading